tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Example proposal templates can be found on the [template page](proposal-templates.html).

 Investigations focused on the analysis of archival TESS data from Cycles 1, 2 and/or 3, are not compliant with this solicitation and should be submitted to the ROSES-2020 Astrophysics Data Analysis Program (ADAP; D.2) or the Exoplanet Research Program (XRP; E.3).

-Note also that due to the anonymous nature of Cycle 4 proposals, prospers must adhere to the requirements listed [here](proposing-investigations.html#specific-instructions-for-dual-anonymous-peer-review-phase-1-proposals).

 ## Eligibility